 So how are engineers to know of such issues?
 After all, they can only fight what they can see.

-If this is missed by internal testing and gets deployed to production, then there is a risk of bad user experience as and when it gets exposed to customers and stakeholders.
+If this is missed by internal testing and gets deployed to production, then there is a risk of a bad user experience as and when it gets exposed to customers and stakeholders.
 Surely, there are various processes that can be established to test applications better before deployment, but the fact of the matter is, that bugs will find a way to permeate and upset end users.
 Hence it's always a good practice to enable users to report issues and complaints.

 Voila!
 This is where Webforms come into the picture.